 Grants and Scholarships

-The average GPA of Georgia State University College of Law is 3.55 and the average LSAT score is 160.
-The GPA is the average value of submitted scores from 219 pre-admitted and enrolled first-year students and the average LSAT score is computed over submitted scores from 220 students including both full-time and part-time status.
+The average GPA of Georgia State University College of Law is 3.56 and the average LSAT score is 159.
+The GPA and LSAT scores are the average value of submitted scores from 193 pre-admitted and enrolled first-year students including both full-time and part-time status.
 The following table summarizes the GPA and LSAT scores by 25th, 50th, and 75th percentiles.

 Georgia State University College of Law Average GPA and LSAT scores